Isner–Mahut match at the 2010 Wimbledon Championships: Special recognition

 Immediately after the match, both players and the umpire were presented with a crystal bowl and champagne flutes by Tim Henman and Ann Haydon-Jones on behalf of the All England Club, as special recognition of the match.
 The players were then interviewed on court by John Inverdale, before a photocall for the press alongside one of the two Court 18 scoreboards showing the score.
 Mahut subsequently donated memorabilia from the match for display at the International Tennis Hall of Fame's Museum in Newport, Rhode Island.

 On 14 July, Isner and Mahut were jointly awarded the 2010 ESPY Award for "Best Record-Breaking Performance", beating fellow nominees Roger Federer and Usain Bolt.
 Isner accepted the award in Los Angeles on behalf of both men.

 In addition, the AELTC placed a plaque commemorating the match at Court 18.
-Time named this match one of the Top 10 Sports Moments of 2010.